 The insights of this data-driven analysis are derived from the Big Data & Artificial Intelligence (AI)-powered StartUs Insights Discovery Platform, covering 2 093 000+ startups & scaleups globally.
 The platform gives you an exhaustive overview of emerging technologies & relevant startups within a specific field in just a few clicks.

 The Global Startup Heat Map below reveals the distribution of the 250 exemplary startups & scaleups we analyzed for this research.
 Further, it highlights 5 media startups that we hand-picked based on criteria such as founding year, location, funding raised, and more.
 You get to explore the solutions of these 5 startups & scaleups in this report.
-For insights on the other 245 digital tools for journalists, get in touch.
+For insights on the other 245 digital tools for journalists, get in touch with us.

 Vetted develops an Expert Discovery Platform